 ● An Independent Studies course form must be completed, usually at the beginning of the semester in which The Senior Experience takes place.
 This standard university administered form is used for all three courses – ENVA 497, 498, 499 – and it is available in the Dean’s office.
 A Loyola Environmental Studies faculty (Project Director or Sponsor) must sign the completed form (filled out with the title for The Senior Experience and one of the three course numbers).

-● A practicum/study/research Agreement Sheet (signed by the student, Project Director, and Sponsor – if needed) must be filled out before the project begins.
+● A practicum/study/research Agreement Sheet (signed by the student, Project Director, and Sponsor – if needed) and a Waiver of Liability Form (signed by the student) must be filled out before the project begins.

 ● It is expected that a student will complete at least 120 hours for The Senior Capstone Experience.